Some dog owners notice that their pet has a nasty habit – eating poop. The good news is that there are a variety of natural solutions to manage it.

 Try adding a 1-2 tablespoon to the dogs’ food bowl, then alter the amount based on the outcomes.
 Meat tenderizers are believed to work the same way also.

-There are also special products like Stop Coprophagia as well as chewable tablets that also make dogs' excrement taste unpleasant.
+There are also products like Stop Coprophagia and chewable tablets that also make dogs' excrement taste unpleasant.

 The other option is to give your pet “condiments” along with its snack.
-You can add in the hot sauce or cayenne lemon juice or vinegar, and then watch your dog perform its act.
-It is likely that it will soon realize that poop is not as delicious as it was in the past.
+For example, you can add in the hot sauce or cayenne lemon juice or vinegar, and then watch your dog perform its act.
+Likely, it will soon realize that poop is not as delicious as it was in the past.

 Problem #3 – Instinct to maintain purity